Bornean spiderhunter

 The Bornean spiderhunter (Arachnothera everetti) is a doubtful species of bird in the family Nectariniidae.
 The scientific name commemorates British colonial administrator and zoological collector Alfred Hart Everett.

 Distribution and habitat

-It is found in Borneo.
+It is endemic to the island of Borneo.
 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.

 Taxonomy

 The species is recognised by IOC, but not by BirdLife International.
 If not valid as a species, it may be considered as a subspecies of Arachnothera affinis or Arachnothera modesta.